 Is a 1205 SAT Score Good for 2026?

-Yes, a 1205 SAT score is considered Solid / Competitive.
-Nationally, this performance puts you in the 75th-88th percentile of nearly 2 million annual test-takers.
+A 1205 SAT score is considered Solid — Above National Average.
+Nationally, this puts you in the 55th–64th percentile among approximately 1.7 million annual test-takers.

-To help you build a balanced college list, we have analyzed thousands of data points from the Common Data Set (CDS) to categorize the schools below into Reach, Match, and Safety categories specifically for a 1205 applicant.
+To help you identify the right college list, our team has analyzed Common Data Set (CDS) submissions from hundreds of US and Canadian universities to categorize schools into Reach, Match, and Safety tiers specifically for a 1205 applicant.
+See the full school list below.

 Best Colleges for 1205 SAT Score